silkycell/Paint-3D-Project-Manager-Old/README.md

 ## Troubleshooting/Q&A
 ### I cant find my Projects.json!
 Press the "Appdata Path" on the main menu, then copy the file path.
-Then, press "Browse" and paste it into the file dialouge.
+Then, press "Change Projects.json" and paste it into the file dialouge.

 ### I don't have a Projects.json!
 Open paint 3d and make a project, that should create a Projects.json for you.